helloWorld9852/SortingVisualizer/README.md

 ## Acknowledgements
 Sorting Visualizer was inspired by other sorting algorithm visualization projects, such as SortDemon and AlgoExpert.
 Special thanks to the creators of these projects for their inspiration and guidance.

-## Feedback
-Any sort of feedback is greatly appreciated, please reach out to me at ishanshirodkar@gmail.com.